Education staff responsible for guidance in schools

 Within these institutions, psychologists are considered as education staff performing a direct pedagogical-psychological activity according to the Act on Education Staff.
 SEN specialists are included among education staff performing direct special educational needs activity and the educational childcare staff are included among education staff performing direct educational activity.
 Social workers have generally not yet been included in the category of education staff.

 According to the Act on Education Staff, a SEN specialist must have completed a Master's study programme in the field of pedagogical sciences focused on special needs pedagogy.
-From the 1st of September 2012, also persons who completed their Master's study programme in pedagogical sciences focused on pre-primary pedagogy or teacher training for primary schools or teacher training of general subjects at secondary schools or educator training or who completed their Master's study programme in the field of pedagogy can become special needs teachers.
-However, these persons also have to complete a supplementary study for broadening their qualification carried out by a higher education institution in the framework of lifelong learning education.
+From the 1st of September 2012, also persons who completed their Master's study programme in pedagogical sciences focused on pre-primary pedagogy or teacher training for primary schools or teacher training of general subjects at secondary schools or educator training or who completed their Master's study programme in the field of pedagogy could become special needs teachers.
+However, these persons also had to complete a supplementary study for broadening their qualification carried out by a higher education institution in the framework of lifelong learning education.
+Based on the amendment to the Act on Education Staff effective from September 2023, there are new opportunities for graduates of Master's degree programmes in educational sciences focused on special education and the initial education of teachers of basic school or general education subjects of secondary school to competently perform the activity of a SEN specialist.

 Educational childcare staff of the centres for educational care are required to have completed a higher education course focused on special needs pedagogy for educators, or to have extended the secondary or tertiary professional education prescribed for other educators by completing a Bachelor's degree or in a lifelong learning programme with the focus on special needs pedagogy.